-Meet our Executive Committee
+Alliance Executive Committee

 The Western Alliance of Community College Academic Leaders is governed by an executive committee comprised of 16 individuals, with one selected from the members’ official representatives in each WICHE state and territory.
 This group has oversight responsibility for all of the activities of the Alliance.
 It meets face-to-face twice per year and otherwise by conference call as needed.

-Alliance Executive Committee, California Community Colleges
+Alliance Executive Committee, Maricopa Community Colleges

 Alliance Executive Committee, Colorado Community College System